ROCm/rocprofiler-systems/README.md

 If you are building rocprof-sys from source, you can configure CMake with `ROCPROFSYS_INSTALL_PERFETTO_TOOLS=ON` and the `perfetto` and `traced` applications will be installed as part of the build process.
-However, it should be noted that to prevent this option from accidentally overwriting an existing perfetto install, all the perfetto executables installed by omnitrace are prefixed with `rocprof-sys-perfetto-`, except for the `perfetto` executable, which is just renamed `rocprof-sys-perfetto`.
+However, it should be noted that to prevent this option from accidentally overwriting an existing perfetto install, all the perfetto executables installed by ROCm Systems Profiler are prefixed with `rocprof-sys-perfetto-`, except for the `perfetto` executable, which is just renamed `rocprof-sys-perfetto`.

 Enable `traced` and `perfetto` in the background: